jbarnoud/Martinize/README.md

 The secondary structure plays a central role in the assignment of atom types and bonded interactions in MARTINI.
-Martinize allows specification of the secondary structure as a string (-ss), or as a file containing a specification in GROMACS' ssdump format (-ss).
+Martinize allows specification of the secondary structure as a string (-ss), or as a DSSP output file (-ss).
 Alternatively, DSSP can be used for an on-the-fly assignment of the secondary structure.
 For this, the option -dssp has to be used giving the location of the executable as the argument.

 The option -collagen will set the whole structure to collagen.
 If this is not what you want (eg only part of the structure is collagen, you can give a secondary structure file/string (-ss) and specifiy collagen as "F".
 Parameters for collagen are taken from: Gautieri et al.,
 J. Chem.
 Theory Comput., 2010, 6, 1210-1218.

 With multimodel input files, the secondary structure as determined with DSSP will be averaged over the frames.
 In this case, a cutoff can be specified (-ssc) indicating the fraction of frames to match a certain secondary structure type for designation.

+When the secondary structure is provided as a string with the -ss option, the string uses the DSSP naming conventions and "~" for coil:
+<http://swift.cmbi.ru.nl/gv/dssp/>.
+In addition, "F" can be used for collagen
+parameters.

 Topology
 --------